zsiki/fuzzy_join/README.md

 ## An example

-We have to tables both containing postal adresses (from Hungary).
+We have two small tables both containing postal adresses (from Hungary) with spalling mistakes.

 **Base table**